Are you aware that you should eat fish at least twice a week?

 If you're struggling to meet this quota, don't fret.
 About 80-90 percent of avid fish eaters are also having trouble doing so.
 For most people, the biggest issue is actually finding healthy fish, especially due to the increase in mercury contamination.

 Fortunately for you, we have a complete list of some of the healthiest fish to eat and the nutrients they provide to our bodies.
+See Greensbury's Nutritional Comparison Chart for more details on their seafood.
 If you're interested in improving your health, read on to know the best fish to buy.

 Small and inexpensive as they are, sardines pack more omega-3 fatty acids than tuna and salmon.
 They're especially high in other minerals like calcium, selenium, and iron.
 They're also naturally high in Vitamin D and Vitamin B-12.